ryanliulwy/cse15l-lab-reports/week_7.md

 **Keys Pressed:** `<ctrl + R> "git a" <enter>`, `<ctrl + R> "git co" <enter>`, `"git push" <enter>`

-As always, we have to be precise enough for <ctrl + R> to return the right command.
-The first thing we want to do is add our changed file, so the first sequence will run `git add ListExamples.java`.
-Since we more recently ran `git clone`, typing out "git co" instead of just "git c" before hitting enter is necessary here to run `git commit -m "done"`. `git push` is small enough to just type out, so using `<ctrl + R>` here wouldn't really save much time at all.
+As always, we have to be precise enough for `<ctrl + R>` to return the right command.
+The first thing we want to do is add our changed file to git, so the first sequence with "git a" as its argument will run `git add ListExamples.java`.
+For the next `<ctrl + R>`, since we more recently ran `git clone`, typing out "git co" instead of just "git c" before hitting enter is necessary here to run `git commit -m "done"`. `git push` is small enough to just type out manually, so using `<ctrl + R>` here wouldn't really save much time at all.

 And now the task is complete!